concinim/wh-acd/annotator_negation_detection.md

 <tr>
 <td>fully_covered</td>
 <td>true/false</td>
-<td>When true _(default)_, an annotation must be fully covered by a negated span to be marked negated.
+<td>When true <i>(default)</i>, an annotation must be fully covered by a negated span to be marked negated.
 If false, the annotation will be considered negated if any part of it overlaps with a negated span.</td>
 </tr>
 <tr>
 <td>remove_negated</td>
 <td>true/false</td>
-<td>When false _(defaut)_, an annotation will be kept although they are detected to be negated.
+<td>When false <i>(default)</i>, an annotation will be kept although they are detected to be negated.
 If true, the negated annotation will be removed</td>
 </tr>
 </table>